danieltebor/cs4306-course-project/README.md

 # cs4306-course-project
 Course Project for Algorithm Analysis at KSU.
-This project investigates different algorithms to solve the Eight Puzzle Problem.
+This project investigates different algorithms to solve the Eight Puzzle Problem including parallel and heuristic algorithms.

 ## Dependencies
 In order to build the project, you will need to install the following dependencies: